Mayorxox/Pervasive-Chatbot/README.md

 ## Android Sensor Usage Chatbot App
-This Android app provides a chatbot interface for users to gather information about their phone's sensor usage.
-The chatbot provides mock responses to user queries.
+Chatbot App is an interactive mobile application that allows users to communicate with a chatbot, getting responses in real-time.
+The app features two modes: "Pervasive chatbot condition" and "Reference-chatbot condition", each providing a unique chatbot experience.

 ### Features
-- Chat interface: The app provides a simple chat interface for user-bot interaction.
+  **Interactive Chat Interface:** The app provides a simple chat interface for user-bot interaction.
 The user can type a message and receive a response from the bot.
-- Sensor usage information: The bot provides mock responses to user queries about their phone's sensor usage.
-- Information modal: The user can open an information modal by clicking the Information icon in the header.
-The modal contains some placeholder text.
-- Chat history page: The user can open a page displaying old chats by clicking the History icon in the header.
+  **Two Modes:** Choose between "Pervasive chatbot condition" and "Reference-chatbot condition".
+  **Energy Saving Tips:** Get tips on saving energy based on your queries.
+  **Customizable Responses:** Based on the chosen condition, the chatbot generates unique responses.

+### Installation

+#### Prerequisites
+- Android SDK v30 (or newer)
+- Latest Android Build Tools
+- Android Support Repository

+#### Getting Started
+1. Clone this repository: git clone https://github.com/tarlanhasanli/Android-sensor-bot.git
+2. Open the project in Android Studio.
+3. Sync the Gradle project and build the project.
+4. Run the app on an emulator or a physical device.

 ### Usage
-Start a conversation: Open the app and type a message in the input field at the bottom of the screen.
-Click the Send button to send the message.

-Receive a response: After sending a message, you will receive a mock response from the bot.
-The response will appear in the chat area.

-Open the information modal: Click the Information icon in the header to open the information modal.
-The modal contains some placeholder text.

-Open the chat history page: Click the History icon in the header to open the chat history page.
-The page displays old chats.

-### Installation
-To install the app, you will need an Android device running Android 4.1 (Jelly Bean) or higher.
-You can download the app from the Google Play Store.
+1. **Select Mode:** On launching the app, select either "Pervasive chatbot condition" or "Reference-chatbot condition".
+2. **Chat:** Type in your questions or statements and get real-time responses from the chatbot.

 ### Development
 The app is developed in Java using Android Studio.
 It uses the following versions of the Android SDK tools: